-Mike leads Conclave, a project to make secure enclaves easy.
-He was the lead designer of Corda, a popular enterprise blockchain platform created by R3, was one of the earliest Bitcoin users and developers, gave the first ever talk on smart contracts, and was a senior software engineer at Google where he spent over seven years on Maps, Gmail and the accounts system.
+Mike Hearn leads Conclave, a project to make secure enclaves easy.
+He was the lead designer of Corda, a popular enterprise blockchain platform, was one of the earliest Bitcoin users and developers, gave the first ever talk on smart contracts, and was a senior software engineer at Google where he spent over seven years on Maps, Gmail and the accounts system.

 R3 is an enterprise blockchain software firm working with a broad ecosystem of more than 300 members and partners across multiple industries from both the private and public sectors to develop on Corda, its open-source blockchain platform, and Corda Enterprise, a commercial version of Corda for enterprise usage.

 R3’s global team of over 220 professionals in 14 countries is supported by over 2,000 technology, financial, and legal experts drawn from its global member base.